signaldatascience/instructor-material/cold-calling/review-questions-solutions.md

 * Is linear regression a supervised or unsupervised method?

-	* Linear regression is supervised because there is a response variable whose values you want to predict.
+	* Linear regression is a supervised method because there is a response variable which you want to predict.

 * What does "least squares" refer to in the phrase "ordinary least squares regression"?